alicehe2003/github_extension/README.md

 - Consider the issue description (instead of just title).
 - Allow for selection of the issue directly through the extension.
 - Extend to work for private repos.
 Currently only works for public repos.

+# TODO

+- Use better error handling.
+- Write cleaner code.
+- Bring css into external file for styles.